Intuit: Lawsuits

 An antitrust lawsuit and a class-action suit relating to cold calling employees of other companies were settled out of court along with Apple and Google.

 In March 2015, The Washington Post and computer reporter Brian Krebs reported that two former employees alleged that Intuit knowingly allowed fraudulent returns to be processed on a massive scale as part of a revenue-boosting scheme.
 Both employees, former security team members for the company, stated that the company had ignored repeated warnings and suggestions on how to prevent fraud.
 One of the employees was reported to have filed a whistleblower complaint with the US Securities and Exchange Commission.

-FTC Lawsuit Over Intuit's 'Free' Tax Filing Claims - pending
+FTC Lawsuit Over Intuit's 'Free' Tax Filing Claims

 The Federal Trade Commission (FTC) has taken legal action against Intuit Inc., the maker of TurboTax software, for deceptive advertising practices.
 They allege that Intuit's "free" tax filing claims are misleading, as they are not accessible to a significant number of taxpayers, including gig economy workers and those with farm income.
 To prevent further harm, the FTC has filed both an administrative complaint and a federal district court complaint, seeking to halt Intuit's deceptive advertising.
 The outcome of this legal action will determine the company's accountability in the matter.
+An FTC administrative law judge ruled in September 2023 that Intuit's advertising practices of free filing was deceptive and issued a cease-and-desist order to prevent Intuit from using that.
+The judge's decision was affirmed and finalized by January 2023.

+Intuit appealed to the Fifth Circuit Court of Appeals, which heard the case in November 2024.
+The Fifth Circuit, in March 2026, ruled in favor of Intuit, citing the Supreme Court decision SEC v.
+Jarkesy (2024) to rule the FTC's determination of fault through an administrative law judge was unconstitutional.
+The Fifth Circuit vacated the FTC's ruling, and instead required the FTC to seek a jury trial to determine fault.

+Artificial intelligence

+In 2025, Intuit announced a $100 million partnership with OpenAI to integrate its financial products—TurboTax, Credit Karma, QuickBooks, and Mailchimp—directly into ChatGPT, representing one of the largest enterprise adoptions of generative AI.

+In early 2026, Intuit and Anthropic announced a multi-year partnership to bring custom AI agents to mid-market businesses on the Intuit platform using Claude, with experiences beginning to roll out in spring 2026.

+In 2026, Intuit expanded its physical presence by opening nearly 600 offices and 20 TurboTax-branded storefronts, combining AI and machine learning capabilities with human tax expertise.